-If you have a deflation which does not spontaneously reinflate, make a long smooth progressive pump on the deflated side.
-This pumping action should take about 1-2 seconds per pump.
+If you do have a deflation, which does not spontaneously reinflate, make a long smooth progressive pump on the deflated side.
+This pumping action should take about 2 seconds per pump.
 Pumping too short and fast will not reinflate the wing and pumping too slow might take the glider close to, or beyond, the stall point.
+If your Slalom collapses in accelerated flight, immediately release the accelerator to slow down to trim speed and after a 90 deg turn the canopy will reinflate and return to normal flight.